Exoceus/Exoceus/README.md

 # Hi there, I'm Jatin Mehta 👋
 - ⛳ I'm the founder and developer of [OppHub](https://www.opp-hub.com/).
-- 💻 Currently a graduating high school student and looking to pursue an undergrad in CS/Engineering.
+- 💻 Currently a CS student at the Univeristy of Waterloo.
 - 🎮 I'm currently working on [Empire Frenzy](https://github.com/Exoceus/empire-frenzy).

 ## Past